jadecobra/python_tdd_exercises/source/calculator/calculator_8.rst

 you have gone through a lot of things and know

-* :ref:`how to make a Python test driven development environment manually<how to make a Python test driven development environment>`
+:ref:`how to make a Python test driven development environment manually`
 * :ref:`what causes AssertionError?`
 * :ref:`how to make functions<what is a function?>`
 * :ref:`how to pass values from tests to functions<telephone>`